emilisto/hook.io-mdns/README.md

 `node bin/start` in opposite order and see how #2 now takes the role as listener and #1 connects to #2.

+This is just how one's used to hook.io working locally, but now it works across machines.
+Imagine the awesomeness possible.

 ## Todo

 * Support finding multiple hooks through some choosing/prioritization mechanism